 The Three Days are three contemplative services that commemorate Jesus sacrifice on the cross, taking us on a journey from the Last Supper to the Resurrection.
-This year we will have the stations of the cross in sanctuary open for meditation and reflection throughout Holy Week.
+This year we will have the stations of the cross in the celebration as a personal, meditative experience during the Three Days

 This service begins the Three Days with a celebration of Holy Communion and Foot Washing as we remember the Last Supper.
 It is a time to remember Jesus love and care for us, and a time for us to commit to love and care for each other.
 This service ends in silence and contemplation.